 See above for my custom map, noting all my favorite murals and colorful spots in Baltimore.

 Denver is a hip city located in the midst of amazing natural beauty.
 We have some really good friends in Denver so over the past few years we’ve had opportunities to visit and explore in both the winter, spring & summer seasons.
-I am sharing some of my favorite spots, as well as places to explore in the surrounding areas.
+I am sharing some of my favorite spots in Denver, as well as places to explore in the surrounding areas.
 (Pro tip: If this is your first time visiting Denver, just be aware that the altitude can cause symptoms such as nausea and dehydration, so make sure to drink plenty of water and take it easy if you are doing any hiking.) ♥

 River North Arts District